AndreSlabber/Python-Files/README.md

-Python Lessons showing all the steps
+Python Projects showing all the steps